-Sending Larry Nassar to prison is just the beginning for survivors
+Survivors vow to keep fighting -- 'This is bigger than Larry Nassar'

 "The who, the what, the when and the where was answered this week, as my survivor sisters and I took the stand," she said.
 "But the why and the how has yet to be uncovered."

+On Wednesday evening, Michigan State University Lou Anna Simon announced her resignation.
+But many questions remain unanswered.

 "Why could Nassar get away with sexually abusing little girls for so very long?
 How could two major institutions surrounding him so abhorrently fail at protecting the children and women under their care?"
+Denhollander said.